Email Marketing Metrics Overview

 5. Reporting: Brew aggregates this click data to calculate metrics like CTR and identifies which specific links received the most engagement.

-When reviewing your click rate metrics, ask Brew questions like: “Which types of links get the most clicks in my emails?” or “What content sections drive the most engagement?”
+Use Brew’s Ask AI feature to explore your click rate data with questions like: “Which types of links get the most clicks in my emails?” or “What content sections drive the most engagement?”

 Conversion Rate